We are the Murray family,

 Are you interested in our mission?

-We maximize the fame of His name among the nations through proclaiming the gospel, making disciples, and planting churches.
+We maximize the fame of Christ’s name among the nations through…

 We are gospel-centered missionaries.
 The bold proclamation of the gospel and the expositional preaching of God’s Word is our primary method for Kingdom expansion among the nations and our premier means of cross-cultural evangelism in Christ alone.

 We are church-planting missionaries.
-Where Christ’s message proclaimed, His disciples present, and His ordinances received, there is Christ’s church.
+Where Christ’s message is proclaimed, His disciples are present, and His two ordinances are received, there is Christ’s church.
 Our goal is to plant self-supporting churches governed by Scripture alone and led by national pastors.